-- there must be the senior manager and the senior finance officer at all committee meetings, allowing for some exceptions.
+- the CAO and the Director of Finance must attend all committee meetings, allowing for some exceptions.
 These officers attend the meetings to present information and answer any questions.
-They cannot vote and are not members of the finance and audit committee; - the committee must keep written records of who came to the meetings (committee members, the senior manager, and the senior financial officer); - the number of committee members required at a meeting must be at least half (50%) of the total number of committee members, including at least one Councillor; - each member of the committee can have one vote on any question, so long as there are no conflicts of interest: - votes that end in a tie will be decided as it is outlined in the First Nation's FAL; - the committee must meet at least once every quarter (once every three months).
-The committee must meet as soon as possible after they get the audited annual financial statements and report from the auditor; - notes must be kept for each meeting, and these notes must include all important information discussed in the meeting; - the committee must report to Council shortly after each meeting with what was discussed in the meeting; - all outlines and information for each meeting are to be sent to the chairperson of the committee if the chairperson is not a Councillor; and - when the chairperson is not a Councillor, the chairperson is to be given any materials or information that is given to Council.
+They cannot vote and cannot be members of the finance and audit committee; - the committee must keep written records of who came to the meetings (committee members, the CAO, and the Director of Finance); - the number of committee members required at a meeting must be at least half (50%) of the total number of committee members, including at least one Councillor; - each member of the committee can have one vote on any question, so long as there are no conflicts of interest; - votes that end in a tie will be decided as it is outlined in the First Nation's FAL; - the committee must meet at least once every quarter (once every three months).
+The committee must meet as soon as possible after they get the audited annual financial statements and report from the auditor;